bsobocki/C-_STL_Algorithms_DataStructures/iterators/README.md

     ```

 ### Input Iterator

+The input iterator can be useful when you need to be sure that the collection will not be overwritten, but only read.

 Additional Properties:
   * Can be compared for equivalence using the equality/inequality operators (meaningful if both iterators are be in domain).